Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model

 We follow recent works in avoiding direct pixel-level prediction.
 The world-modeling target $\tilde{o}_{t+k}$ is the future image embedding derived from the SIGLIP-2 \citep{tschannen2025siglip} representations produced by the Eagle-2 model, providing a rich, semantic target for the vision stream to predict.
 Each image yields 256 tokens from the embedding model, which are reduced to 64 tokens via $2\times2$ average pooling.
 In total, the diffusion module processes 1 state token, 16 action tokens, and 64 future image tokens.
 For our joint loss (Eq.~\ref{loss_equation}), we set $\lambda_{WM} = 1.0$, equally weighting the action and world-modeling objectives based on our ablation study (Section~\ref{exp_ablation}).

-Our primary baselines are the vanilla GR00T-N1.5 model \citep{gr00tn1_2025}, which is currently the state-of-the-art VLA model, and a variant trained with FLARE loss \citep{zheng2025flarerobotlearningimplicit}.
-Due to a lack of code release, our FLARE baseline was carefully reimplemented to use the same VLM backbone and world-modeling target as DUST (see Section~\ref{appen_implementation} for details).
-For fair comparison, all GR00T-N1.5 based models are trained with a frozen pretrained VLM module and a randomly initialized diffusion action-expert module.
+Our primary baselines are the vanilla GR00T-N1.5 model \citep{gr00tn1_2025}, representing the current state-of-the-art in VLA models, and a variant trained with FLARE loss \citep{zheng2025flarerobotlearningimplicit}.
+Because the FLARE implementation has not been released, we reimplemented it to match DUST as closely as possible, using the same VLM backbone and the same world-modeling objective (see Section~\ref{appen_implementation} for details).
+To ensure fair comparison, all models based on GR00T-N1.5 are trained with a frozen pretrained VLM module and a randomly initialized diffusion action-expert module.
 We also train and evaluate the $\pi_0$ \citep{black2025pi0} and $\pi_0$-FAST \citep{pertsch2025fast} models, initializing both from the PaliGemma VLM backbone \citep{beyer2024paligemma} rather than from a robot-pretrained VLA checkpoint.
 Finally, for the 100-/300-demo RoboCasa settings and the 300-demo GR-1 setting, we further include PAD \citep{guo2024prediction} and Video Prediction Policy (VPP \citep{hu2024video}), enabling comparison against other explicit world-modeling policies.